Zopiclone will help you to sleep.

 You should take it just before you go to bed.

-If you still feel sleepy the next day, do not drive or use tools or machines.
+If you still feel sleepy the next day, do not drive and do not use tools or machines.

 |Type of medicine||Hypnotic (sleeping tablet)|